jezhumble/berkeley-hills-redlining.github.io/index.md

 ![Security map for Oakland and Berkeley](images/oakland-berkeley-redline-thumb.jpeg)

-The enforcement of restrictive covenants and zoning laws was so effective that the North Berkeley Hills area was listed as security grade "Green".
-In the [accompanying description for area A-1](images/berkeley-a1.pdf), the zone in which the Berkeley Heights development is listed, the clarifying remarks (written on August 26, 1937) read as follows:
+The enforcement of restrictive covenants and zoning laws pioneered by McDuffie and his allies was so effective that the North Berkeley Hills area, along with the Claremont area also developed by Mason and McDuffie, were listed as grade A. In the [accompanying description for area A-1](images/berkeley-a1.pdf), the zone in which the Berkeley Heights development is listed, the clarifying remarks (written on August 26, 1937) read as follows: